Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - Interact closely and supportively with children building relationships that support growth.

-The preschool curriculum is implemented using the tenets of The Project Approach, State Standards for Early Childhood, and the Classroom Literacy Enrichment Model as a guide.
-The projects are of varying length and subject matter.
-The classroom teachers and children decide which topics are of interest throughout the year.
+The preschool curriculum is implemented using the tenets of HighScope, State Standards for Early Childhood, and the Classroom Literacy Enrichment Model as a guide.
+The classroom teachers and children decide which topics are of interest throughout the year and sometimes choose to study a topic for several weeks similar to the Project Approach.

 Using their knowledge of the sequential nature of learning, the teachers help children build their knowledge and skills in each of the developmental domains through the ongoing activity of the children.
 Each teacher plans to meet the developmental abilities of the group and of specific individuals.